$89.99 at Amazon

-Steven Tata and Max Mutter have been researching, using, and testing a variety of health and wellness tech products for the last 3 years.
+Steven Tata and Max Mutter have been researching, using, and testing a variety of health and wellness tech products for the last three years.
 Spanning the worlds of humidifiers, air purifiers, fitness trackers, electric toothbrushes, and water filters, they have put dozens of models to the test.
-This testing team also lives in the arid climes of Tahoe, California where humidity levels rarely get above 30%, pretty much necessitating the use of a humidifier lest you wake with a scratchy throat and parched lips.
+This testing team also lives in the arid climes of Tahoe, California, where humidity levels rarely get above 30%, pretty much necessitating the use of a humidifier lest you wake with a scratchy throat and parched lips.

 This review represents over 100 hours of controlled testing with these humidifiers, as well as dozens of nights spent with them in our bedrooms.
 The cornerstone of our testing involved letting each humidifier run for 3 hours on its highest setting, all in the same 150 square room, and measuring the resulting changes in humidity with an industrial grade humidity meter.
-In between tests, we ran a dehumidifier to ensure each model started out in the same relative humidity level.
-We also ran each model through the normal paces of use, cleaning each at least 5 times and adjusting all the possible settings, searching for anything that made the machines more difficult to use or clean.
-Throughout it all we measured each model's energy usage with a wattage meter, then used that data to calculate their estimated lifetime costs of ownership.
+In between tests, we ran a dehumidifier to ensure each model started in the same relative humidity level.
+We also ran each model through the normal paces of use, cleaning each at least five times and adjusting all the possible settings, searching for anything that made the machines more difficult to use or clean.
+Throughout it all, we measured each model's energy usage with a wattage meter, then used that data to calculate their estimated lifetime costs of ownership.

 Analysis and Test Results

 We categorized our tests into four separate testing metrics and weighted them according to their importance, ultimately assigning scores in each metric for all of our models.
-This allowed us to find the best humidifier for every situation, from mist-breathing dragons that can keep large rooms from becoming dry to smaller more budget-friendly models that are perfect for apartment-sized bedrooms.
+This allowed us to find the best humidifier for every situation, from mist-breathing dragons that can keep large rooms from becoming dry to smaller, more budget-friendly models that are perfect for apartment-sized bedrooms.

 We compare the performance of each model to its price.
-You can see that the Levoit LV600HH offers the best overall performance, but asks a relatively high price for it.
+You can see that the Levoit LV600HH offers the best overall performance but asks a relatively high price for it.
 In comparison, the Honeywell HUL520B performs well at a much lower price.
 Finally, the Dyson, while incredibly cool looking, doesn't live up to its huge price tag.

 The Levoit LV600HH and the TaoTronics TT-AH001 were the clear winners in this test.
-Of these models the TT-AH001 was slightly faster and more powerful.
+Of these models, the TT-AH001 was slightly faster and more powerful.
 It hit the ideal level of 45% humidity in 17 minutes and reached 70% after 3 hours.
 The LV600HH took 30 minutes to hit 45% and reached 65.8% after 3 hours.
-Both models have humidistats which proved to be quite accurate in our testing.
+Both models have humidistats that proved to be quite accurate in our testing.
 The bottom line, both of these models are powerful enough for a large bedroom.